maureen28/Akannames/README.md

 ### Set-up Instructions
 You can clone the repo at https://github.com/maureen28/Akannames.git and open the index.html file using your google Chrome.
+You can click the live link at https://maureen28.github.io/Akannames/.

 ### BDD